Rumpunzel/rpg-thingy/rules/assets.md

 ## Off-Label Usage

-When using an asset for with skill other than its intended purpose, its rating is considered to be **1** for that test.
+When using an asset for with a skill or [Attribute](character#attributes) other than its intended purpose, it grants only **1** minimum effort for that test.
-If the asset is a masterpiece, instead its rating is considered to be the asset's masterpiece rating, which will likely result in the asset not being considered a masterpiece for this test.
+If the asset is a masterpiece, instead it can only be used to gain minimum effort equal to its masterpiece rating.

-When using an asset with an [Attribute](character#attributes) other than its intended purpose, it always degrades, even if it is a masterpiece.
-If the asset already degraded, it degrades an additional time.

 If an asset was not originally intended to be used for a purpose, but it makes perfect sense that it would help you and the table agrees, you may use an asset without any penalties for that test.